rahullalwani/All-Algorithms/README.md

 ## Linking

-This library is cross-published for `scala 2.11`.Also it was developed using java version `1.8.0_221`.The third party library `dcm-4che` source code was also used for developing the library.
+This library is cross-published for `scala 2.11` and `java 1.8.0_221`.The third party library named `dcm-4che` source code was also used for developing the library.

 You can link against this library in your program at the following coordinates: